kartik2309/RLPack/docs/overview.md

 ```
 `run` method can provide callbacks which can enable us to pass custom models to be used inside the agent.

+Note that corresponding class for distributed setting is also provided with RLPack defined as
+rlpack.simulator.SimulatorDistributed.

 ### Agents

 RLPack implements variety of agents to be easily used via config dict for training and evaluating.
 Learn more about